 There are many different ways a hacker can attack your network, and along with that, many different ways to secure your wireless network.

-Among the threats, some can occur in any networking environment (i.e. denial of service) while others are specific to wireless (i.e. rogue access and passive capturing).
+While threats can occur in any networking environment (denial of service), some are specific to wireless (rogue access and passive capturing).
 Let’s take a look at a few: